Oliva incrassata

 Oliva incrassata, the angled olive or giant olive, is a species of sea snail, a marine gastropod mollusk in the family Olividae, the olives.

 Distribution

 This species is widespread from California to Peru.

 Habitat

 These sea snails live at the low-tide level, at the outer side of sandspits.

 Description

 Shells of Oliva incrassata can reach a length of 32–95 mm.
-These relatively large shells are almost cylindrical, very thick, ovate, angularly swollen in the middle, with a rather short spire, a narrow and long aperture and usually with uniformly colored body whorls, except in the colummellar area.
+These relatively large shells are almost cylindrical, very thick, ovate, angularly swollen in the middle, with a rather short spire, a narrow and long aperture and usually with uniformly colored body whorls, except in the columellar area.
 The basic color background may vary from ash-white or greyish to light yellow and brown, mottled with gray and olive, with angled transverse dark chestnut streaks and a fleshy rosy pink columellar area.

 Biology

 The Giant Olives are active predators.
 At night they search for food, while during the day they bury themselves beneath the sand and mud.